Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 <details>
 <summary>Modify & update the content of a snippet within my collection</summary>

-> For the sake of not repeated myself & being concise, I'll only present this user story with profiles as the snippets.
+> For the sake of not repeated myself & being concise, I'll only present this user story with a profile as the snippet.
 All other snippets within the Suite app follow the same process for user familiarity.

 When signed in, the user is presented the library page.
 From here, the user can select a folio to open in the suite using the additional menu.
 They'll then be directed to the the edit folio projects page within the Suite app.